 Barton & Son’s

 Unembossed Target Ball

-In the find were two target ball variants – one with the normal target ball neck, the other a wide ground mouth neck.
-Each of these variants came in two variants – one is cobalt blue; the other a sand ball with a pebble effect in powder blue.
-The normal neck balls (Fig. 2 & 4) were found loose and scattered about the building.
-The ground mouth wide neck balls (Fig. 1 & 3) were neatly packed in straw and contained in two wooden crates.
-Stenciled on the crates were the words “E Barton & Son’s Stourbridge, Purveyors of fine glass shooting Targets.”
+In the find were two target ball variants – one with the normal target ball neck, the other with a wide ground mouth neck.
+Each of these variants came in two sub-variants.
+One is cobalt blue like our subject example; while the other is a sand ball with a pebble effect in powder blue.
+The normal neck balls (Figs. 2 & 4) were found loose and scattered about the building.
+The ground mouth wide neck balls (Figs. 1 & 3) were neatly packed in straw and contained in two wooden crates.
+Stenciled on the crates in green were the words “E Barton & Son’s Stourbridge, Purveyors of Fine Glass Shooting Targets.”

 To describe these balls as cobalt blue and pebble blue is not completely accurate.
 The cobalt balls are islands of dark blue with fine clear raised lines surrounding each island.
 The sand ball is almost impossible to explain.
 To describe them as spectacular would be an understatement.